asibahi/asibahi.github.io/content/thoughts/2025-09-13-a-gentle-introduction-to-z3.md

 ## `push` and `pop`

 Currently, the total 37 is hardcoded.
 But what if I want the answers for a number of different totals?
 Thankfully, you do not need to build the optimizer from scratch for every total.
 Instead, use the magical functions `push` and `pop`.
-The first one essentially creates a book mark in the stack of assertions.
+The first one essentially creates a bookmark in the stack of assertions.
 The second removes everything above said bookmark, and the bookmark.
 It is simple really.
 Here are the solutions from 30 to 39, because why not.

 Here is the full `main`.
 I will spare you the output.